-Arvada, Colorado is a beautiful first-ring suburb of Denver, the Mile High City.
-Arvada retains a small-town feel even with its estimated population of 111,559.
+Arvada is a beautiful first-ring suburb of Denver, Colorado.
+Arvada retains a small-town feel even with its estimated population of 113,400.
 Established in 1870, Arvada enjoys a rich history, quiet tree-lined neighborhoods and a robust mix of business.
 Our strong civic leadership balances quality of life with an understanding and support of business and economic development.

 Arvada's land encompasses nearly 40 square miles.
 Three proximate interstate highways provide easy access to the larger metropolitan region and Denver International Airport.
 An extraordinary trail system links with Denver trails on the east and the foothills of the Rocky Mountains to the west, punctuated with thousands of acres of parks and open spaces.